-Emergency Medical Care/ Paramedic Internship II 2 crs.
-10 lab hrs.
+Emergency Medical Care/ Paramedic Internship II

 In this second EMC/Paramedical clinical rotation course students continue their work in the hospital emergency room.
 In addition, clinical rotations are provided for experiences on the paramedical (advance life support) ambulance, in the operating room, and in the New York City Medical Examiner's Office.
 Prerequisites: EMC 101, EMC 102, EMC 301 Corequisites: EMC 201, EMC 202